-- 33. (1) The Minister may, on the recommendation of the Council, prescribe the minimum qualifications to be obtained by virtue of examinations conducted by a tertiary institution or other examining authority in the Republic. - (2) A holder of a qualification contemplated in subsection (1), obtained separately or conjointly with another qualification, or a person with relevant experience is eligible for registration in terms of this Act if he or she has before or in connection with or after the acquisition of the qualification in question, or other relevant experience, complied with the prescribed conditions or requirements.
+- 32. (1) The Minister may, on the recommendation of the Board, prescribe the minimum qualifications to be obtained by virtue of examinations conducted by any tertiary institution or other examining authority in the Republic. - (2) Any qualification contemplated in subsection (1), obtained separately or conjointly with any other qualification, entitles a holder thereof to registration in terms of this Act if he or she has before or in connection with or after the acquisition of the qualification in question, complied with the prescribed conditions or requirements.